Suleman Raza: Career

 In 2000, Nasir and his brother Raza began their career as a chef in a restaurant in Brixton, London.
 Four years later, they started a restaurant called Spice Village in Tooting, south London.
 By 2021, Raza owned multiple branches of his restaurants and served Pakistani cuisine in south and west London.
 He also entered into the event business and owned a banquet, Grand Sapphire Hotels.

 In March 2021, Raza initiated a drive-through in-car dining trend to revive the restaurant and venue business.

 In August 2021, he entered into Pakistani sports as an owner of the Mirpur Royals squad for the KPL.
 At the end of the series, Raza celebrated the success of the tournament with his team and congratulated the Kashmiris.
 Raza left Mirpur Royals after the first season.

 Philanthropy

-He has been running the campaign "No One Eats Alone on Christmas Day" annually since 2015 to serve homeless people in Croydon, South London.
+Raza has been running the campaign "No One Eats Alone on Christmas Day" annually since 2015 to serve homeless people in Croydon, South London.
 On 23 November 2019, Raza signed an agreement with the Armed Forces Covenant with Rear Admiral Mike Bath from the Royal Navy to support the British armed forces community through his restaurant business.
 On 1 April 2020, the One Million Meals campaign was launched to serve National Health Service key workers and other vulnerable people in London.
 By May 2021, the One Million Meals managed to serve more than 200 locations and 47 hospitals across UK.